Why ThermoFin? Better By Design!

 Though high thermal resistance at the tube / graphite interface makes the conductivity of the graphite material unimportant, it appears that the grade of graphite material used in the graphite product on the market doesn't have higher conductivity than the aluminum used in classic .015" aluminum Omega plate.

 What about Brand X extruded heat transfer plates?

-The Brand X extruded heat transfer plate on the market is a poor copy of the original ThermoFin design.
-The manufacturer deliberately altered the patented design of the ThermoFin to incorporate large air spaces into the tube channel.
+The Brand X extruded heat transfer plate on the market is a poor copy of the original ThermoFin designed by Radiant Design & Supply, formerly Radiant Engineering.
+The Brand X manufacturer deliberately altered the patented design of the ThermoFin to incorporate large air spaces into the tube channel.
 As a result, the product suffers from poor heat transfer and even tube disengagement.
 Brand X is also thinner, (.050") and narrower, (3-3/4") than the original ThermoFin.
 This shape shares the inverted C shape of our ThermoFin C product which allows for easier tube installation under the floor compared with U or Omega shapes.
 The Brand X manufacturer does not make this extrusion in 96" lengths.
 Brand X loses performance as a result of its poor design.
-However, its overall weight and lateral heat transfer characteristics are more comparable to the Radiant Engineering ThinFin product.
+However, its overall weight and lateral heat transfer characteristics are more comparable to the Radiant Design & Supply ThinFin product.